Dunwoody’s state Rep. Taylor not seeking re-election in 2018

 “His decision not to stand for re-election surprises me, but it will not alter the course of my campaign.
 The voters of Dunwoody, Doraville and Chamblee are independent thinkers looking for public servants who get results, especially with state funding for MARTA and our region’s continued economic progress on the line,” he said.
 “I will continue to show that I can deliver on the key issues for the families in this district as the next representative of House District 79.”

-Amy Swygert, chair of House District 79 committee for the DeKalb Democrats and who is leading the party’s efforts in this area, said she appreciated Taylor’s moderate stance on many issues, but is looking forward to new leadership.
+Amy Swygert, chair of House District 79 committee for the DeKalb Democrats, who is leading the party’s efforts in this area, said she appreciated Taylor’s moderate stance on many issues, but is looking forward to new leadership.

 “I’m a longtime Dunwoody resident, so I very much appreciate Rep. Taylor’s service to Dunwoody.
 I consider myself a moderate Democrat, so I also appreciated that he often voted on issues in a way that satisfied moderates on both sides of the aisle,” she said.
 “But I am very excited for new leaders to step forward, especially those that can represent the Dunwoody of the future, rather than the Dunwoody of the past.”